 This approach typically involves evaluating parameterizations directly against measurements from ARM field programs, and using this validation to tune existing parameterizations and to guide the development of new ones.
 The single-column model is thus used to make the link between observations and parameterizations.
 Surface and satellite measurements are both used to provide an initial evaluation of the performance of the different parameterizations.
 The results of this evaluation are then used to develop improved cloud-precipitation schemes, and finally these schemes are tested in GCM experiments (e. g., Lee et al., 1997).
 An early example of using a single-column model in this way is described by Iacobellis and Somerville (1991a,b).

 The SCM thus is a versatile and economical one-dimensional model, containing the full set of parameterizations of subgrid physical processes that are normally found in a modern GCM.
 The SCM is applied at a specific site having a horizontal extent typical of a GCM grid cell.
-Since the model is one-dimensional, the advective terms in the budget equations are specified from observations.
-The SCM, although integrated in time, is usefully thought of as being diagnostic in character rather than prognostic.
 Its input is typically an initial state, plus the time-dependent advection terms in the conservation equations, provided at all model layers.
 Its output is a complete heat and water budget for the study site, including temperature and moisture profiles, clouds and their radiative properties, diabatic heating terms, surface energy balance components, and hydrologic cycle elements, all specified as functions of time.

 Single-column models may be looked on as a means of isolating the behavior of a model atmosphere over a single horizontal grid cell.
 Viewed in this way, they enable one to study the comparative merits and drawbacks of alternative parameterizations of physical processes, for example, or the sensitivity to errors in advective forcing.
 When detailed observational data are available, they provide a way to evaluate local model behavior comprehensively.
 In brief, they are a means of zooming in microscopically onto the model grid scale itself, to diagnose both the GCM physics and the actual atmosphere.